sinai-dev/UnityExplorer/README.md

 | Standalone | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Il2Cpp.zip) | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Mono.zip) |

 \* BepInEx 6.X Mono release may not work on all games yet.

+## How to install

+### BepInEx

+0. Install [BepInEx](https://github.com/BepInEx/BepInEx) for your game.
+For IL2CPP you should use [BepInEx 6 (Bleeding Edge)](https://builds.bepis.io/projects/bepinex_be), for Mono you should use [BepInEx 5](https://github.com/BepInEx/BepInEx/releases) (until Mono support stabilizes in BepInEx 6).
+1. Download the UnityExplorer release for BepInEx IL2CPP or Mono above.
+2. Take the `UnityExplorer.BIE.___.dll` file and put it in `[GameFolder]\BepInEx\plugins\`
+3. In IL2CPP, you will need to download the [Unity libs](https://github.com/LavaGang/Unity-Runtime-Libraries) for the game's Unity version and put them in the `BepInEx\unity-libs\` folder.

+### MelonLoader

+0. Install [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader) 0.3+ for your game.
+Version 0.3 is currently in pre-release, so you must "Enable ALPHA Releases" in your MelonLoader Installer settings to see the option for it.
+1. Download the UnityExplorer release for MelonLoader IL2CPP or Mono above.
+2. Take the `UnityExplorer.ML.___.dll` file and put it in the `[GameFolder]\Mods\` folder.

+### Standalone

+The standalone release is based on the BepInEx build, so it requires Harmony 2.0 (or HarmonyX) to function properly.

+0. Load the DLL from your mod or inject it.
+You must also make sure `0Harmony.dll` is loaded, and `UnhollowerBaseLib.dll` for IL2CPP as well.
+1. Create an instance of Unity Explorer with `UnityExplorer.ExplorerStandalone.CreateInstance();`
+2. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish.

 ## Features